harishgitu/DockerAirflowWithLDAP/README.md

 #### Login to Airflow
 1. Go to `localhost:8080` in your browser
-2. Login using `hswayampakula` as username and `harish` as password
+2. Login using `aadmin` as username and `airflow` as password

 #### Configure John Doe enterprise user
-1. Login to airflow as hswayampakula (admin user)
+1. Login to airflow as aadmin (admin user)
 2. Click on Security >> List Roles
 3. Copy "User" role to "Enterprise" (select User role and click on Actions>>Copy Role, edit the newly created UserCopy)
 4. Edit Enterprise role and